CoolDotty/SCSC-Portal-Scaper/README.md

 ## Try it out!

-Send a `POST` request to `https://3ntn7l7uuhudt24bryqceq5f2y0iobzl.lambda-url.us-west-2.on.aws/api/search` and recieve some _groovy_ fixtured (placeholder) data!
+Send a `POST` request to `https://3ntn7l7uuhudt24bryqceq5f2y0iobzl.lambda-url.us-west-2.on.aws/api/search` and receive some mock (fixture) data!

 _!!_ Don't forget to head it with `content-type` as `application/json` _!!_